Kota

 Trevor Gardiner

-Other entitlements for a long-term illness.
+• Additional entitlements for long-term illnesses.

 Illness Benefit (IB) is a social welfare payment covered by the Department of Social Protection in Ireland.

-You can claim Illness Benefit if you:
+Your employees can claim Illness Benefit if they:

-Are under 66 years.
+• Are under 66 years of age

-Get a Certificate of Incapacity for Work from a doctor.
+• Get a Certificate of Incapacity for Work from a doctor.

-Apply within 6 weeks of becoming ill.
+• Apply within 6 weeks of becoming ill.

-Have the required class A, E, H, or P pay related social insurance (PRSI) contributions.
+• Have the required class A, E, H, or P pay-related social insurance (PRSI) contributions.

 Now, Illness Benefit is meant for short-term relief.

-Looking for a long-term Illness Benefit payment?
+Do your employees need a long-term Illness Benefit payment?

 Invalidity Pension is a payment for people who can’t work due to a long-term illness or disability.

-Its rate of payment is €237.50 a week (plus more for dependants).
+Its payment rate is €249.50 a week as of January 2025 (plus more for dependants).

-You may qualify for Invalidity Pension if:
+Your employees may qualify for Invalidity Pension if:

-You have at least 260 weeks of paid PRSI contributions OR
+• They have at least 260 weeks of paid PRSI contributions OR

-You are permanently incapable of work.
+• They are permanently incapable of work.

 Invalidity Benefit Section